Jadamso/Rbooks/docs/03-LinearRegression.md

 <img src="03-LinearRegression_files/figure-html/unnamed-chunk-3-1.png" width="672" />

+Now we will assess the association between variables by fitting a line through the data points using a "regression".

 ## Simple Linear Regression
-Simple Linear Regression refers to fitting a linear model to bivariate data.
-Specifically, the model is
+This refers to fitting a linear model to bivariate data.
+Specifically, our model is
 $$
 y_i=\beta_{0}+\beta_{1} x_i+\epsilon_{i}
 $$